chadmv/plow/README.md

 Now you can actually build the server.

     $ cd server
-    $ mvn install
+    $ mvn package

-This will create a file named plow.war.
+This will create a file named target/plow.war.
 Replace the plow.war file in the executable server package you downloaded and your now on the latest version.
+You can also copy plow.war into dist/webapps and run start it using dist/start-plow.sh.

 If the thrift files change at all, you have to re-generate + install the thrift bindings and recompile the server.